 Depending on what the drill bit is made out of, or if it has special coatings, the drilling performance will vary.
 The durability, strength, and heat resistance are three key factors that fluctuate depending on the material the bit is made out of.

 For example, the hardest drill bit made of tungsten carbide is ideal for more rigid surfaces, while low-carbon steel bits are usually used for softwood.
 Using a tougher bit on softer surfaces runs the risk of damaging the surface and potentially splitting it.
 Similarly, using units made from more delicate materials on hard surfaces can break them or, at the very least, make them blunt faster.

-Having drill bits made from more complex materials do tend to increase their life span compared to softer variants.
-But the actual durability depends on the maintenance and the specific workload it is used for.
+Having drill bits made from more complex materials does tend to increase their life span compared to softer variants.
+However, the actual durability depends on the maintenance and the specific workload it is used for.

 Heat resistance is one of the most important factors when it comes to managing drill bits.
 The friction caused between the bit and the surface generates large amounts of heat that can damage the drill and the drilled material.
 Furthermore, the possibility of the bit slipping is another risk that a heat-resistant unit can mitigate.

 Now, coatings are applied to drill bits to prevent the underlying material from overheating and increasing durability.
 This is usually done with materials that may have been expensive to otherwise make a solid drill bit out of completely.

 The underlying portion of a coated bit is made from a comparatively less costly material, commonly HSS.
 The resulting coated part will have the advantages of the expensive material in its heat resistance, toughness, and durability.

 Cobalt drill bits are not entirely made from cobalt but have steel mixed into the composition as well.
 Because of this, it is classified as an HSS type of drill bit.